 The best way to improve your speaking is to talk with a native speaker of the language, and the presence of native speakers of a range of languages in the University presents an ideal opportunity to exchange conversation in your mother tongue with conversation in the language you are learning.
 This will greatly improve your fluency, although this should not be at the expense of accuracy.
 Make sure your partner corrects your mistakes, or you could develop bad habits.

 Other ways to develop speaking skills

 - Listen actively to authentic speech.
 Note in particular the little words and expressions that are used to link ideas, start sentences, give opinions, change the subject, etc. Try to think "how would I have said that ?" and analyse any differences with the actual speech.

 - Repeat phrases or whole sentences, attempting to imitate exactly the pronunciation, intonation and the speed of the original.
-If possible, record yourself using the tape recorder or an interactive CD-ROM so you can compare and try again as necessary.
+If possible, record yourself so you can compare and try again as necessary.

 - When there is a transcript available mark the stresses, then after listening to the passage several times read the whole script aloud, again trying to mimic the original.
 Time yourself and compare this with the duration of the tape.

 - Many course books include controlled drills or one-sided dialogues where you have to provide appropriate responses.

 - Don't be afraid to talk aloud, either to yourself or as a recording.
 Many people feel self-conscious about this, but you must overcome your inhibitions.
 You'll find everyone else is too involved in their own work to listen to you.